PSIQS is an open source Java package for integer factorization. I named it after the most powerful algorithm it contains,

 ...and how to make it faster

-Next, it would be important to reduce the number of short-living objects generated by SIQS.
+A small improvement could be obtained by reducing the number of short-living objects generated by SIQS.

 I would be happy about any comments or suggestions sent to